Understanding my Examination Findings

 Questions?

-If you have any questions or wish to learn more about the additional ways to assess your spine health, like those shown below, don’t hesitate to ask your Chiropractor on your next visit.
+If you have any questions about your exam findings or wish to learn more about the additional ways to assess your spine health, like those shown below, don’t hesitate to ask your Chiropractor on your next visit.
 If you are curious, other spine health measurements include:

 • Neurological assessment